 People nowadays and people from the distant past have been fascinated by stones, their beauty, and their properties.
 Pliny, in his Naturalis Historia, mentioned some 20 authors as the source of his knowledge on stones.

 Most of these mentioned works do not exist anymore, but one has survived until today.
 The treatise on stones from Theophrastus who lived from 371 to 287 BC.

 The most detailed and complete treatise of the Middle Ages on stones is called Azhar al-Afkar fi Jawahir al-Ahjar (The blossoms of thoughts regarding precious stones) The writer, Al-Tifasi, (circa 1184-1253) gives a detailed report on 25 stones giving each of them a chapter.

 He discusses where the principal mines were located, the forming of the stones, their physical properties like hardness, etc. He also explains the uses each stone has, be it medical or magical.
-He continues with analyzing its purity, optical appearance and how much it would cost to buy these stones on the market.
+He continues by analyzing its purity, optical appearance, and how much it would cost to buy these stones on the market.

 All the different civilizations have used stones as a means of beautifying through jewelry.
 The magical and healing properties stones were thought to have in aid for ailments and also as a form of payment.